andyceo/ansible-role-preconf/README.md

 This role supposed to execute first and it checks that all packages are updated and make some adjustments to sysctl.

 ## Requirements

 Ubuntu 16.04

+## Configuration

+Configuration can be made with one variable: `preconf`, that should be a dictionary.
+All configuration is organized in sections, which usualy maps to tags.
+For example, `preconf.apt_keys` section store apt keys and them can be executed with tag `preconf-apt-keys`.

 ## Tags: